jolayfield/Vermicompost/personal/_posts/2023-03-20-First-Post.md

 My interest in composting started after reading some books during the winter of 2022-23.
 As of the time of writing, it has been the 8th snowiest winter in the Twin Cities.
 We have been cooped up for a long time (111 straight days with at least an inch of snow on the ground!!!) and I was spending too much time on my phone and with my ear buds listening to podcasts/e-books.

 I thought that it would be helpful for me to pursue a hobby that would be decidedly "physical" and would also be a way for me to engage my boys with a project that would be better than talking about PJ Masks or the latest Retrobowl developments.
 I settled on setting up a bird feeder with my 4 year old and trying to engage my 7 year old with starting a "worm farm".
-The boys are only mildly excited at this point but I hope as the number of worms grow they will get more into the process.
+The boys are only mildly excited at this point, but I hope as the number of worms grow they will get more into the process.

-## Initial Setup

-I picked up my 7 year old from school early one Friday, and we went to Target to get the basic supplies that we needed to get the initial bin started.
-We have started with a stacked bin construction that is very similar to one that I found on the Epic Gardening:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/UaajjQ0FhM4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Both boys enjoyed drilling holes in the plastic totes and we got everything stacked and put together that weekend.
-The biggest issue that we faced was that you need to get the microbial processes started before you add worms and that you

-We drilled I have built my basic understanding from two m